PURSUED BY GOD

 Samira started a relationship with the man again, resumed her drug habit and quit going to the Bible study.
 And since her older sister didn’t go anymore, Samira’s sister also quit and took up drugs again.

-After not seeing Samira for seven months, the two Disciple Makers felt God’s promoting to call her.
+After not seeing Samira for seven months, the two Disciple Makers felt God’s prompting to call her.
 According to one of the women, “We said that God had told us to call and see if she was okay.
 We assured her that God had come into her life and although right now she was denying Him, He still loved and wanted to help her.”

 Samira agreed to see the women, one of whom admits, “I really wanted to be stern and correct her, to put her back on the journey.
 But God instructed me in my heart to show mercy.
 So I just listened to her.”